 Credits and Registration

-Study abroad students pay regular College tuition, a program fee and a non-refundable study abroad administrative fee.
-The tuition and program fee are paid in conformity with the home campus payment schedule, and the non-refundable study abroad administrative fee is submitted when accepting a place in a program.
-Precise figures for the Russian Civilization in Paris program during the 2017-18 year are listed below:
+Study abroad students pay regular College tuition, a program fee, and a nonrefundable study abroad administrative fee.
+The tuition and program fee are paid in conformity with the home campus payment schedule, and the nonrefundable study abroad administrative fee is submitted when accepting a place in a program.
+Precise figures for the Russian Civilization in Paris program during the 2021–2022 year are listed below:

 Spring tuition: as set by the Bursar’s Office